Genivia/ugrep/README.md

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
-Multiple lines may be matched with patterns  that match  newlines,  unless one or more of the context options -A, -B, -C, or -y is used, or option -v is used.
+Multiple lines may be matched with patterns  that match one or more newline characters.

     EXIT STATUS
            The ugrep utility exits with one of the following values: